fortrabbit/help/docs/403-errors.md

 ### .htaccess problems

 Sometimes 403 errors are caused by issues with `.htaccess`.
 Check your `.htaccess` file.
-Developes using SFTP often miss to upload that hidden file.
+Developers using SFTP often forget to upload that hidden file.
 See our [.htaccess help](/htaccess).

 ### File permissions

- Sometimes 403 errors are happening due to wrong file permissions.
+Sometimes 403 errors are caused by wrong file permissions.
 This can happen when you deploy with SFTP or SSH.
-Make sure that PHP can write the files `composer.json`, `composer.lock`, `storage/*` and `vendor/*` and other files.
+Make sure that PHP has write permissions for the files `composer.json`, `composer.lock`, `storage/*`, `vendor/*` and other files.
 Set the file permissions for those files to `744` with your SFTP client or by SSH.
-The `*.php` files should be executable.
+Any `*.php` files should be executable.

 <!-- Duplicate with Craft CMS: Upload SFTP, maybe remove the other one -->

 ### Missing http-auth credentials

-When you have used HTTP auth to protect your website from unwanted visitors and someone is trying access that without entering the correct username and password a 403 access denied error will occur as well.
+If you have used HTTP auth to protect your website from unwanted visitors and someone is trying access that without entering the correct username and password, a 403 access denied error will occur.

 ### DNS issues